CWood-sdf/pineapple/README.md

 The vimcolorschemes worker has a problem where it incorrectly generates some themes (I think the ones that only use treesitter), leaving large portions of the theme as just black

 This plugin is non-customizable and is not designed to be scripted yet

+## Uninstall

+Pineapple is designed to be removed as easily as possible.
+The steps to remove it are pretty simple:

+Add the installation line for whatever your current theme is to your lazy.nvim config file.
+All your downloaded themes can be seen at ~/.config/nvim/YOUR_LUA_DIRECTORY/YOUR_PINEAPPLE_FILE.lua.
+After this, you can remove the pineapple install line and run `Lazy sync`.